 Employer-driven market shouldn't mean a poor candidate experience

-As mentioned above, we know there will be quite a bit more candidates in the marketplace looking for a great place to work.
+As mentioned above, we know there are more candidates in the marketplace looking for a great place to work than in past years.
 They may also consider roles where their qualifications may be a bit more of a stretch for the roles to which they may apply.
-The number of candidates along with their expanding interests, you can expect to see an increase in less-qualified candidates.
+With the number of candidates along with their expanding interests, you can expect to see an increase in less-qualified candidates.
 Don’t forget their experience matters just the same as those who match your needs.
 The old adage will never go away - people are more likely to talk about a poor experience than a positive one.
 Without a positive candidate experience, the negative experience will only be amplified with the volume you can expect to have.
 It’s important to have a resource to ensure a positive candidate experience is received by all, no matter where they may be connecting with your brand.